|Local Walks/Hikes Home||Hiking Areas||Conditioning Hikes||Easy Walks||Nature Walks||Local Walks/Hikes Authors||AMC Join|

 Upcoming Local Walks ($1 for non-members...but, please, become a member!):

-Sat, May 25.
-Blue Hills Wildflower Hike, Quincy.
-7-mile hike in the eastern section of the Blue Hills Reservation viewing wildflowers and climbing scenic hills, some steep, including the new trail along the restored Blue Hill Reservoir.
-10 am-3:30 pm.
+Sun, Dec 8, 2013.
+Blue Hills Hike, Quincy.
+7-mile Chickatawbut section hike in the wildest and most remote area of the Blue Hills Reservation, 10 am-3:30 pm.
 Meet at Shea Ice Rink, Willard St., Quincy.
 From SE Expressway Exit 8 in Quincy, go south 0.6 miles on Willard St. Or from I-93/Route 128 Exit 6 in Braintree, go north 0.7 miles.
-Or for public transit take Bus 238 from Quincy Center T station.
+Or for public transit, take Bus 238 from Quincy Center T station.
 Joint with Friends of the Blue Hills.
 L Steve Olanoff.

 Want more listings?
 Interested in listings for other AMC chapters and committees?
 You can do a complete search at http://trips.outdoors.org.